“Stephen Hawking Smoked My Socks” Sparks Controversy in Science World

 Jayden hated mornings.
 He hated the sunlight playing peek-a-boo through his blinds, tormenting his eyelids with brain-numbing brightness.

-Jayden hazily recalled having closed Wiley’s Tavern the previous night with a final whiskey sour, and grinding out his last cigarette an hour later.
+Jayden hazily recalled having closed Wiley’s Tavern the previous night with a final whiskey sour, grinding out his last cigarette twenty minutes later.
 He dreaded the encroaching dawn with a mental anguish that bordered on physical pain.

 Thus, even the ordinary can become an unexpected and pleasurable experience for the reader.
 Plots are finite.
 Imagination is not.